Active RIS-Empowered Covert Satellite-Terrestrial Communications: Performance Evaluation

-Fig. \ref{Fig: RIS Size}(a) shows the performance of the proposed GDPG algorithm with different AASTAR-RIS sizes.
-As the AASTAR-RIS size increases, the mean sum channel capacity per step gradually improves.
+Fig. \ref{Fig: RIS Size}(a) shows the performance of the proposed GDPG algorithm with different AAT-RIS sizes.
+As the AAT-RIS size increases, the mean sum channel capacity per step gradually improves.
 Specifically, larger configurations, such as $4 \times 4$ and $5 \times 4$, outperform smaller ones like $1 \times 4$ and $2 \times 4$.
-This improvement occurs because larger AASTAR-RIS sizes have more transmission and reflection elements, which results in the enhanced signal amplification and reconfiguration capabilities, thereby leading to better communication performance.
+This improvement occurs because larger AAT-RIS sizes have more transmission and reflection elements, which results in the enhanced signal amplification and reconfiguration capabilities, thereby leading to better communication performance.
 Moreover, the mean fairness index per step shows a similar trend.
-Specifically, larger AASTAR-RIS sizes provide better fairness, which suggests that the larger configurations help balance the communication capacity among multiple users more effectively.
+Specifically, larger AAT-RIS sizes provide better fairness, which suggests that the larger configurations help balance the communication capacity among multiple users more effectively.
 However, the performance gains become less pronounced as the size increases, which indicates that the optimal configuration may depend on a balance between the sum channel capacity of all users, fairness among all users and computational complexity.

-Fig. \ref{Fig: RIS Size}(b) presents the number of covert constraint violations per episode during the early training phase for different AASTAR-RIS sizes.
-Specifically, smaller AASTAR-RIS sizes, such as $1 \times 4$, result in fewer covert constraint violations earlier in the training process compared to larger sizes like $4 \times 4$ and $5 \times 4$.
-This happens because smaller configurations introduce less complexity, thereby allowing the algorithm to adapt more quickly and meet the covert communication requirements.
-While the larger AASTAR-RIS sizes provide higher channel capacity, they also introduce more complexity in satisfying the covert constraints, which results in slower convergence during the early stages of training.
-Therefore, smaller AASTAR-RIS sizes enable faster convergence with fewer covert constraint violations, while larger sizes require more time to optimize communication parameters and fully satisfy the covert requirements.
+Fig. \ref{Fig: RIS Size}(b) presents the number of covert constraint violations per episode during the early training phase for different AAT-RIS sizes.
+Specifically, smaller AAT-RIS sizes, such as $1 \times 4$, result in fewer covert constraint violations earlier in the training process compared to larger sizes like $4 \times 4$ and $5 \times 4$.
+This happens because smaller configurations introduce less complexity, allowing the algorithm to meet the covert communication requirements more quickly.
+While the larger AAT-RIS sizes provide higher channel capacity, they also introduce more complexity in satisfying the covert constraints, which results in slower convergence during the early stages of training.
+Therefore, smaller AAT-RIS sizes enable faster convergence with fewer covert constraint violations, while larger sizes require more time to optimize communication parameters and satisfy the covert requirements.